flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180212-18-02-09-shooter-update-florida.md

 background_image: >-
   https://smarthernews.com/wp-content/uploads/2018/03/patrick-tomasso-472279-unsplash-scaled.jpg
 card_1:
-  card_text: "NEW WEEK:  \nNew Florida Gun Laws  \n\n-----------------------------------\n\nNew laws passedA **23 days** after one of the deadliest school shootings in American history.\n\n_a\x1CIta\x19s an example to the entire country that government can and has moved fast.a\x1D_A FL Gov. Rick Scott, March 9, 2018\n\nFlip: Break In Case?"
+  card_text: "NEW WEEK:  nNew Florida Gun Laws  nn-----------------------------------nnNew laws passedA **23 days** after one of the deadliest school shootings in American history.nn_ax1CItax19s an example to the entire country that government can and has moved fast.ax1D_A FL Gov. Rick Scott, March 9, 2018nnFlip: Break In Case?"
   card_citation: 'Flip: Break In Case?'
 card_2:
   card_text: >-